 Recognizing employees provides a variety of business benefits.
 It helps companies translate corporate goals into individual employee action.
 It focuses workers on the enterprise’s mission and their role in it.
 Recognition—and all the communications and reinforcement activity that goes into it—results in a more aligned, more dedicated and more engaged workforce.
 From there the numbers speak for themselves.

 Take these stats from Gallup.
-Organizations in the top quartile of engagement scores had less operational costs than others.
+Organizations in the top quartile of engagement scores had lower operational costs than others.
 A savings made possible by a 37% drop in absenteeism and significantly lower turnover (anywhere from 25-65% less depending on the business model).
-On the revenue generating side they saw material spikes in customer loyalty, productivity and profitability.
+On the revenue-generating side they saw material spikes in customer loyalty, productivity and profitability.
 Each was better by 10%, 21% and 22%, respectively.
 Towers Watson also looked at the benefits of employee engagement.
-It found that companies with low engagement scores averaged margins of 10%, while companies with high/sustainable scores to be around 27%.
+It found that companies with low engagement scores averaged margins of 10%, while companies with high, sustainable engagement scores averaged closer to 27%.
+These aren't just incremental improvements—they represent meaningful competitive advantages.
+Lower turnover reduces recruiting and training costs, while lower absenteeism keeps operations running more efficiently.
+Increased productivity means employees accomplish more with the same resources, and higher customer loyalty often translates into repeat business, stronger referrals, and long-term revenue growth.
+When viewed together, these outcomes clearly demonstrate that recognition and engagement aren't simply "people initiatives"—they are business strategies that directly influence financial performance and create measurable value throughout the organization.

 Senior executives are always looking for ways to maximize their business.
 They are constantly searching a competitive edge—one that will help them outperform others.
 Clearly, employee recognition has proven itself to do just that.